AFROFUTURE

 WORLD-BUILD

-Afrofuture world-building is a creative approach to expanding futures thinking.
+Afrofuture world-building is a creative approach to ethically expanding futures thinking.

-Our holistic approach is founded on the principles of abundance and harmony.
-Using the Dinkinesh Method, a culturally specific framework, we co-create worlds that aren't plagued by anti-Blackness and institutional racism.
-Through this speculative exploration, you will learn about futures research methods and deepen your awareness of Black-centered futures.
+Rooted in the principles of abundance and harmony, our work is guided by the Dinkinesh Method, a culturally specific framework designed to foster transformative change.
+Together, we co-create worlds free from anti-Blackness and institutional racism.
+Through this speculative exploration, participants engage with futures research methods while cultivating a deeper understanding of Black-centered futures.

-1. Healthy & Healing: Reduces anxiety about the future by exploring the possibilities
+• Healthy & Healing: Alleviates anxiety about the unknown by envisioning new possibilities.

-3. Educationally Playful: A fun way to teach foresight tools and grow futures literacy
+• Educationally Playful: Offers a dynamic, engaging way to learn foresight tools and enhance futures literacy.

 FAQs